kinoite/xcer/README.md

 # Xcer Package Manager

-*A simple, educational package manager built from scratch in Python.*
+*A simple, package manager built from scratch in Python.*

 > [!WARNING]
 > Xcer is currently in an **alpha stage** of development.
 It is a proof-of-concept project created for learning and demonstration purposes.
 Please **do not use it on a production system.**